A-C0der/iptables_automation/README.md

 1. #inventory.ini is used to add ssh details
 2. main.yml uses for Back Up, IP Tables checking and debuging

+Users.sh is used to create ansible user that allows to update the iptable rule.

 copy.yml uses for set up iptables with default rule.
 /rule/input file can use for default IP Rule